-Prostatic artery embolisation (PAE) is a minimally invasive procedure option utilised to treat the benign prostatic hyperplasia (BPH).
+Prostatic artery embolization (PAE) is a minimally invasive procedure option utilized to treat the benign prostatic hyperplasia (BPH).

 The prostate receives its blood supply from the prostatic arteries, which arise as a single or paired vessels on each side of the pelvis.
 PAE is usually performed via a single common femoral artery puncture.
-Super-selecting and embolising the prostatic arteries result in ischaemic necrosis of the gland followed by its shrinkage and subsequent reduction in the symptoms of LUTS.
+Super-selecting and embolizing the prostatic arteries result in ischemic necrosis of the gland followed by its shrinkage and subsequent reduction in the symptoms of LUTS.

 Recognised complications include:

-- groin complications, such as haematoma or femoral artery pseudoaneurysm
+- groin complications, such as hematoma or femoral artery pseudoaneurysm

 - prostate infarction

 Symptomatic relief starts to occur within days in most cases of LUTS5, and side effects are generally mild.
 The typical urosurgical complication such as bleeding requiring transfusion, bladder incontinence, and erectile dysfunction, have not been reported with PAE.
 Quality of life scores suggest that patients are quite satisfied with their urinary symptoms following the treatment 5.